vhte/vlisputils/README.md

 The HTML window properties inside AutoCAD should be edited through `options[]` variable inside **errorreporter.js**.
 Current browser uses Chrome engine, but it seems to be a bit old.

 ## System Access, Variables and Administration
 Programming in AutoLISP could be strict to AutoCAD only sometimes.
-However this language can also create some Windows objects and read registries.
+However, this language can also create some Windows objects and read registries.
 Having access to command line with `(vlax-*)` functions, it could call any executable file on computer if user has enough rights *(actually this is quite dangerous...*).
 In this section it's demonstrated:
 - Read Windows registries and OS variables;
 - Get main screen resolution with applied DPI to know how to position DCL windows when using `(new_dialog)`;

 To execute code, load **system.lsp** in VisualLISP and run `SYSREP` from AutoCAD console or `(C:SYSREP)` from VisualLISP console.

+## Progress bar

+AutoLISP routines locks whole AutoCAD while active, working as a single synchronous process.
+When coding a function that will take a lot of processing time, developers should give to the user some feedback about running time.
+A progress bar comes in hand when the developer knows his code will need some time to finish a task, even if it's simple like reading a file.
+By adding a progress bar and setting steps inside the routine, user can have an idea of how the program is handling the request.
+The progress bar in this case can be used by loading `progressbar.lsp` inside VisualLISP.
+Just call `(progress)` on AutoCAD/VisualLISP command line and a dialog box will be loaded with an interactive way to show the progress bar.

 ## Next projects
 - **Coordinate System Properties**: How to change coordinate systems and make them interact with each other;